wp-plugins/simplemap/readme.txt

 Please visit [the SimpleMap home page](http://simplemap-plugin.com/) and leave a comment or [contact me](mailto:alison@alisothegeek.com) with any questions or concerns.

 == Changelog ==

+= 1.2b3 =
+* Fixed error where database table was not being created on install/activation of plugin
+* Text search works on name, description, and tags (but not on categories yet - still in progress)
+* Changing a location's address in Quick Edit forces you to re-geocode before saving the changes
+* Added ability to specify an address format (order of fields in the City line)
+* Page now scrolls to map when you click on a location in the results list

 = 1.2b2 =
 * "Get Directions" link now uses custom Google Maps country domain (as set in General Options)